-June 2012 CMHA Policy Committee POLICE RECORD CHECKS 1.1 Governing Principles: Added National Sex Offender Registry Check.
-Also all CMHA Team staff shall submit a Team Staff Declaration Form to the Gm of Hockey Operations prior to rostering and All CMHA Executives shall submit a CMHA ----------- -------------------------- -- ---
+June 2012 CMHA Policy Committee POLICE RECORD CHECKS 1.1 Added National Sex Offender Registry Check.
+Also all CMHA Team staff shall submit a Team Governing Principles: Staff Declaration Form to the Gm of Hockey g r Operations prior to rostering and All CMHA Executives shall submit a CMHA

-Criminal Declaration Form to the President of the CMHA Yearly. -- -- --

-- June 2012 CMHA Policy Committee 3.0 TEAM FUNDRAISING 4.0 Removed old 4 and added following for 4.
+Clarington Minor Hockey As sociation (CMHA) Toros Policies Criminal Declaration Form to the President o the CMHA Yearly. l June 2012 CMHA Policy Committee 3.0 TEAM FUNDRAISING 4.0 Removed old 4 and added following for 4.
 The team must submit a 'Request to Fund Raise' form and obtain approval from the CMHA director of team fundraising prior to execution of any fundraising event.
 The director of Team Fundraising will evaluate and approve or reject all requests for fundraising within 14 days of the receipt of a "Request to Fundraise Form".
 Fundraising events held without prior approval may result in the suspension of the Head Coach and Team Administrative Manager.
 Please note this does not include the approval of the serving of alcohol at your event.
 If you are planning on serving alcohol at your event, you must comply with the rules and regulations as set out by the Alcohol and Gaming Commission of Ontario (AGCO), and the following conditions: a) You must conduct your fundraiser event at an establishment that is licensed to serve alcohol to its customers.
 Or b) If you are conducting your event at a public facility (i.e. banquet hall), you must utilize a licensed liquor holder with a caterers endorsement.
 Further, a contract must be signed between the team and caterer stipulating that the sales and services of liquor are the licensed holder / caterer's responsibility and liability.
 It must be noted that failure to adhere to the rules set out by the CMHA fundraising guidelines, will result in possible suspensions to the coaching staff.
 Utilizing the CMHA name, Toros name or any version that implies endorsement from the CMHA league on the Special Occasion Permit is not allowed, and will result in immediate suspensions and possible removal from the league.
-Failure

-Gaming Con including fal rules of the Alcohol and mission of Ontario, sifying information will re penalties and can include up to u \$100
+Failure to follow the rules of the Alcohol and Gaming Commission of Ontario, including falsifying information will result in severe penalties and can include up to a \$100,000 fine